shettysach/shettysach.github.io/markdown/index.md

 ## Attribution

 The colorscheme used for styling and for syntax highlighting is [Tokyo Night](https://github.com/tokyo-night/tokyo-night-vscode-theme).
-The [image](https://unsplash.com/photos/blue-and-black-sky-with-stars-oMcTmNHclZI) used for the background on wider screens, Twitter Card and Open Graph previews is by [Condor Wei](https://unsplash.com/@cwcanchn).
+The [image](https://unsplash.com/photos/blue-and-black-sky-with-stars-oMcTmNHclZI) used for Twitter Card and Open Graph previews is by [Condor Wei](https://unsplash.com/@cwcanchn).